 Katherine gave her daughter a hug, then went to her bedroom.
 She came out in jeans and a sweatshirt just as the garage door opened again.
 Mark Dempsey’s Tesla did not make any noise at all.
 He came in, with his shoes in one hand and his briefcase in the other.

 “Hello, Emily.
 That smells good.”

 Mark kissed his wife.
 “Then it smells even better I guess, but the fact that it’s hot and ready on a miserable day like this is all your credit, Em.
 Thanks.”
 He tossed his briefcase on the desk in the home office, swung by the bedroom for a pair of slippers, and joined them in the dining room.

-“Mom says that you have big news,” Emily said, holding out her dish to Katharine, who dumped a quarter of the pan onto it, with a grin.
+“Mom says that you have big news,” Emily said, holding out her dish to Katherine, who dumped a quarter of the pan onto it, with a grin.

 “We both do, Em.
-You want to go first, Katharine?”
+You want to go first, Katherine?”
 He held out his dish, then made a mocking show of comparing his meager (normal) portion to Emily’s.
-Katharine shook her head, and grinned.
+Katherine shook her head, and grinned.